 Popular Capitol Hill publication Politico named Sherman one of the “Five key players to watch” in the newspaper’s Technology Forecast 2012.

-National Journal has described Mr. Sherman as an “intellectual property guru” and “one of the top copyright attorneys in the country.”
+National Journal has described Sherman as an “intellectual property guru” and “one of the top copyright attorneys in the country.”

-Mr. Sherman graduated from Cornell University in 1968, and Harvard Law School in 1971.
-A long-time musician and songwriter, Mr. Sherman is the Chairman of the Board of the Levine School of Music in Washington, D.C.
-He also serves on the boards of the Anti-Defamation League and BNAâ€™s Patent, Trademark and Copyright Journal, and has served on numerous other boards, including the Copyright Society, the Washington Area Lawyers for the Arts, The Computer Law Association, and The Computer Lawyer.
-He is also co-author of a two-volume treatise published by BNA Books, Computer Software Protection Law.
+Sherman graduated from Cornell University and Harvard Law School.
+An amateur musician and lyricist, he is a member of the Board of the Levine School of Music in Washington, D.C., where he recently served as Chairman.
+Sherman also serves on the boards of the Anti-Defamation League, and has served on numerous other boards, including the Copyright Society, Washington Area Lawyers for the Arts, The Computer Law Association, The Computer Lawyer, and BNA’s Patent, Trademark and Copyright Journal.

 |Sep 28, 2016||NeoWin - Record labels wage war against popular YouTube MP3 ripping service|

 |Jun 3, 2016||The Verge - The music industry cranks up the volume in its fight against YouTube|

 |Apr 28, 2016||9to5Google - YouTube responds to recent record industry complaints, says it is committed to fair compensation|